 Book your room before Dec.
 20th, 2017, to secure your group discount

 Make sure you mention the code

 Reserve your spot today for the best Baseball Coaches Clinic in the US!
 We welcome baseball coaches from NJ, PA, NY, MD, DE, and other states.
 With 17 speakers and 60 presentations, you simply cannot get a better experience, because we have gathered some of the best top rated baseball coaches in the nation, for YOU!
 Learn from the best, so you can be the best coach for your baseball team.
 Friday night you are invited to attend our exclusive Coaches Party.
 High School Coaches can pay by school check!
 BONUS, learn about receiving professional development and continuing education credits.

 Our Baseball Clinics are not just for coaches, as we welcome and encourage students to register!
 Looking to learn and meet some of the top rated professional coaches in the nation?
 Learn from the best of the best, meet the coaches, talk recruiting, learn how to better your game and go home with new insights to share with your whole baseball team!
-We have dedicated (1) of our (4) speaker rooms to address your needs specifically on Saturday, January 16th.
-Saturday, we have our U10 to U17 Speaker Series about speed (getting faster), core training (getting stronger), off season conditioning, hitting flaws and habits (corrections), infield and outfield fundamentals (essentials), do’s and don’ts of college recruiting, the 6th tool (mental edge) and more.
+We have dedicated (1) of our (4) speaker rooms to address your needs specifically.
+We have our U10 to U17 Speaker Series about speed (getting faster), core training (getting stronger), off season conditioning, hitting flaws and habits (corrections), infield and outfield fundamentals (essentials), do’s and don’ts of college recruiting, the 6th tool (mental edge) and more.

 Special student price: $59 (ID required)